Author of Award-Winning Screenplay

 About Pamela

 Since the age of six, writing poetry, stories and music has been a big part of my life.
 I’m fortunate that at my current age the desire has yet to wane.
-I continue to enjoy writing poetry, creating stories and screenplays and delving into photography.
-I trained in method acting in Nashville, Tennessee over 30 years ago and have had many wonderful opportunities in film and television, both in the U.S. and in the U.K. Some of these titles include The People v Larry Flint, Adam Joan, Trainspotting 2, Toy Box Killers, Black Heart and River City.
-I have also featured in music videos with Dua Lipa and Oliver Heldens & Riton.
-Although born in Washington, DC and having lived in Beijing, Monaco and France, my home is in the United Kingdom, where I embrace my Scottish heritage, and love of literature and film.
-Yoga and mindfulness are my passions which I share with my husband.
-I grew up spending my summers sailing on our 1920s fifty-foot Herreshoff schooner on the Chesapeake Bay.
+I continue to enjoy writing screenplays, photography and delving into poetry.
+I trained in method acting in Nashville, Tennessee in the 1990s and have had many wonderful opportunities in film and television.
+A few of these titles include The People v Larry Flint, Adam Joan, Trainspotting 2, Toy Box Killers, Black Heart and BBC Scotland’s River City.
+I have also featured in music videos with Dua Lipa, Oliver Heldens & Riton and Umbra Vitae.
+Although born in Washington, DC, I have lived abroad in France and Scotland most of my life, where my inspiration for storytelling has developed.
+In my youth, my summers were spent in Annapolis, Maryland and sailing on our 1920s fifty foot Herreshoff schooner on the Chesapeake Bay.
 The story of The Lamplighter is particularly special to me as it was borne of a lifelong love of lighthouses which developed during those early sailing adventures.
-The Lamplighter is a novel and a feature screenplay which won six international awards in 2021.
-My other screenplays include the feature No Spring Till Now and short films Off The Lead, My Field and La Vie En Doses.
+The Lamplighter: Hope Shines Brightest in the Dark is a novel and a feature screenplay which won six international awards in 2021.
+In 2024, the sequel, The Lamplighter: the Oyster Wars was written and, as well, has since earned many international screenwriting awards.
+Other original screenplays include the feature No Spring Till Now.
+(Please contact using the link with interests in optioning).
+Produced short films include The Root of All Evil (2025), Off The Lead, My Field and La Vie En Doses.

 Actress & Author